How to get right back into trading after a crash

 Other Practical Methods for Coping with Failure

 A basic thing you can do to help you overcome blips during your early trading days is to constantly rewrite your trading plan.
 These revisions will help you perfect your plan and rethink what caused you to lose your way.
 Included in this reworking should be mapping out what you were struggling with.
 Whether it was the trading, the scenarios, your work environment, etc. Maybe Facebook was distracting you, maybe it was your computer setup.
-Whatever the root, run through all possible variables in order to create an ideal environment to work in.
+Whatever the root is, run through all possible variables in order to create an ideal environment to work in.
 It might seem trivial but map even the most banal elements.
 Break it down to your chair, the temperature in the room, etc. this is crucial in order to find any problems and resolve any conflicts.

 Since your speaking out loud, you’ll be more insightful, and articulate when explaining your experience in trading.
 Eventually you’ll know yourself, your strengths and your weaknesses better.
 This other person can also challenge you with new angles and ways to see yourself and your actions.
 Even though much of our trading lives happen while we’re alone with ourselves, don’t let yourself fall into a lone wolf scenario.
 Talking out your experience will help you avoid the echo chamber of your mind.